-The Level 3 Certificate in Wine & Spirits qualification is designed to give a thorough understanding of the
+The Level 3 qualification is designed to give a thorough understanding of the

 principal wines of the world and their commercial importance in the

 world's liquor market.
 The qualification will assist those who are required to

 commercial value.
 Holders of the WSET level 3 Certificate in Wines will be able

 to describe the characteristics of the principle wines of the world and give

 information on the key factors influencing style, quality and value.